 - Formality: While "state" can be used in informal contexts, it often carries a sense of formality, particularly when used in official or professional settings.

-- Context: The meaning of "state" can vary depending on the context in which it is used.
-It's important to consider the audience, purpose, and setting when choosing to use this verb.
+- Context: The meaning of "state" can vary depending on the context in which it is used. you'll want to consider the audience, purpose, and setting when choosing to use this verb.

 Trends and Latest Developments